APTrust/userguide/docs/registry/rest_api.md

 * Querying for an inventory of files
 * Checking the status of pending work items, such as ingests and restorations

+!!! warning "Perl API Clients"
+    The APTrust Registry is protected against distributed denial of service (DDOS) attacks by CloudFlare.
+CloudFlare may refuse access to Perl LWP clients.
+To get around this, you can set the User-Agent name of your LWP client like so: `$ua->agent('Mozilla/5.0');` Another alternative is to use the WWW::Mechanize package as described in this [StackOverflow thread](https://stackoverflow.com/questions/29057331/waiting-for-cloudflare-ddos-protection-lwp-perl){target=_blank}.

 ## Getting an API Key

 To use the API, you'll need to get an API token from Registry.
 Follow these steps: